hagerkhaledabdelmonem/Robot_Arm_Car/README.md

 # Robot_Arm_Car:
 Robot arm instead of being fixed, it will be moving
 ## Description:
 The project is often described as mechanical arm looks like a human arm and can rotate in different directions,the most important component that we used to complete the project is
+- Node MCU ESP8266
 - 2 servo motors instead of 4 for the arm
 - Ultrasonic sensor to measure the distance and stop at a certain distance before hit things
 - DC motor
-- Node MCU ESP8266
+- L298N Motor Driver
 - Battery

 it can be controlled by using google assistance and Bluetooth application so it can move things from one place to another.